lancopku/livebot/README.md

 ## Citation

 Hopefully the codes and the datasets are useful for the future research.
-If you use the above codes or datasets, please cite:
+If you use the above codes or datasets for your research, please kindly cite our paper:
 ```
 @inproceedings{livebot,
   author    = {Shuming Ma and